pachterlab/BBB/README.md

-# BBB
-Bioinformatics for Benched Biologists
+# Bioinformatics for Benched Biologists